 Portola Redwoods is one of the nicer places to camp in the Santa Cruz Mountains.
 Located in a quiet, shady valley, the campground is set in a redwood grove that’s essentially old growth, with just a few stumps scattered around.
 There aren’t any really huge redwoods but it’s quite attractive.

 The campsites, especially in the southern loop, are somewhat densely packed.
-However, even though the campground has a pleasant buzz of activity during the day, it tends to attract fewer late-night partiers than the better-known parks like Big Basin.
+However, even though the campground has a pleasant buzz of activity during the day, it seems to attract fewer late-night partiers than some of the more popular parks.

 There’s a visitor center with a small store; the store has soft drinks but no food.